Mavrovo (region)

-The region's location at Bistra mountain and the Lake Mavrovo have helped it grow into a year-round tourist center.
-Mavrovo is the most popular ski center in North Macedonia.
+The region's location at Bistra mountain and Mavrovo Lake have helped it grow into a year-round tourist center.
+Mavrovo is the most popular ski center in North Macedonia, Ski center „Mavrovo“.

-The Mavrovo lake lies at an altitude of 1220 m.
+The Mavrovo Lake lies at an altitude of 1220 m.
 It is 12 km long, 3 km wide and covers an area of 13.3 square kilometers.
 The coast is 24 km long.
 The deepest measured spot of the lake is 48 m deep.